 Oh, you can’t hide from the turning of the tide

-The picture is stark, unfiltered; the image of “too much powder and too much paint” intensely pathetic; the “tender moment” both fleeting and empty.
+The picture is stark and unfiltered; the image of “too much powder and too much paint” is intensely pathetic; the “tender moment” is both fleeting and empty.
 In describing the object of his temporary affection in such brutal terms, the man in question is also expressing deep self-disgust, as well as helplessness that his need for companionship and relief from the sexual urge has brought him so low.
 Ironically, the music is upbeat, driving and rather snappy, a musical analogy of how the culture views “casual” sexual encounters.
 Though they call them “good time girls,” the truth is most casual sexual encounters are awkward at best and intensely painful at worst.
 Richard is in fine voice throughout the song, subtly adjusting his tone to express the diverse emotional content.
 His electric guitar fills are typically nimble, making me ache for one moment in my life when my fingers might move as quickly and beautifully as his.
-“Turning of the Tide” is top-tier Richard Thompson, and an outstanding opening number.
+“Turning of the Tide” is top-tier Richard Thompson and an outstanding opening number.

 Note: While Amnesia is 90% high-powered-electrical-romp, the videos I’ve chosen are all solo acoustic renditions, designed to prove two things: one, that Richard is a master of all forms of guitar; and two, that great songs lend themselves to diverse treatments.

 “Gypsy Love Songs” is a dramatic monologue with Richard taking the part of a guy “young enough and dumb enough” to fall for a gypsy dancer who relieves him of either his masculinity, money or both.
-Whether the Mickey Finn in the tale is real or metaphorical hardly matters; this is a tale of man smitten by “Stillborn love, passionate dreams, pitiful greed” and he would have fallen for the babe with or without pharmaceutical assistance.
+Whether the Mickey Finn in the tale is real or metaphorical hardly matters; this is a tale of a man smitten by “Stillborn love, passionate dreams, pitiful greed” and he would have fallen for the babe with or without pharmaceutical assistance.
 The “pitiful greed” describes both the manipulator and the sap, the man out of his league in a strange culture and the “third generation Transylvanian” hostess eager to feast on his lifeblood.
 Even the mythical powers attached to the “seventh son of the seventh son” fail him—another male myth blown to smithereens.
 This is one of two songs where music plays a central role; here the emphasis is the power of music to evoke painful memories (“Don’t sing me no more gypsy love songs”).
-We all know that experience from the moments when we’re out-and-about and the song that you and your ex called “our song” comes up in the radio rotation.
+We all know that experience from the moments when we’re out and about and the song that you and your ex called “our song” comes up in the radio rotation.
 The music backing the lyrics is rough, tough and masculine, with a repeated declining guitar figure setting a tone of ultimate failure.

 After a couple of fairly intense songs to get things moving, we dial it down a bit with “Restless Kind,” a mid-tempo number about a failed relationship where the narrator plays the role of the guy who catches a girl on the rebound, only to learn that she’s still hankering for the original.
 This is not the girl in “Beeswing,” who makes it absolutely clear she can never be tied down to place or person, but the insecure type who has no identity without a man in her life.
 What’s special here is the arrangement, with soft background vocals and flanged guitars establishing a mood of gentle regret.

-To counter the argument that Richard Thompson had “gone yank,” we have “Jerusalem on the Jukebox,” a song that only a native Englishman could have written and only a resident of the British Isles can fully understand.
-The opening line, “Jerusalem on the jukebox, they talk in tongues on Coronation Street,” refers to the song popularly known as “Jerusalem” (sort of a backup national anthem) and the longest running soap in history, Coronation Street.
+To counter the argument that Richard Thompson had “gone Yank,” we have “Jerusalem on the Jukebox,” a song that only a native Englishman could have written and only a resident of the British Isles can fully understand.
+The opening line, “Jerusalem on the jukebox, they talk in tongues on Coronation Street,” refers to the song popularly known as “Jerusalem” (sort of a backup national anthem) and the longest-running soap in history, Coronation Street.
 Having set the table with kidney pie and ale, Richard launches into a commentary on the then-current state of British society in the waning years of Thatcherism, describing a society committed to the pursuit of wealth and image: